-- Developing access models that will ensure that only people who need to see a patient’s data to carry out their duties will have access to such personal information;
+The Privacy Working Group is developing access models, which will ensure that only people who need to see a patient’s data to carry out their duties will have access to such personal information.

 “I see this as an opportunity to establish provincial standards for access models and to create consistency across facilities regarding who has access to what kinds of information,” says Steven.
 “It forces us to step back and ask ourselves the questions, and to make deliberate decisions around what access a particular care provider should have.
 That’s one of the benefits that will come out of this.”